nazpins/naztech-automated-data-sorting-tools/README.md

 ## Usage

-Each project within Naztech Automated Data Sorting Tools comes with its own detailed usage instructions.
+Each project within Naztech ADST comes with its own detailed usage instructions.
 Please refer to the individual project READMEs for step-by-step guides on how to utilize the tools and scripts effectively.

 ## Contributing

-I welcome contributions from the community to enhance Naztech Automated Data Sorting Tools.
+I welcome contributions from the community to enhance Naztech ADST.
 If you have ideas for improvements, bug fixes, or new features, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or bug fix.